-- 5. Review the Settings configuration, make any changes if needed, and click on Save. - 6.
+- 5. Review any additional settings, make any changes if needed, and click on Save. - 6.
 Click on the toggle switch, located above the Additional Information section, to enable it.

 Usage

 Once the connector is installed and configured, you can now successfully run 4 commands.
 These commands are as follows: